Thanks to our official license as a wholesale travel agency we work without intermediaries.

 Optional services

-Information about Camino de Santiago
+Camino de Santiago

-Complete guide to the French Way of the Camino de Santiago from Burgos to Sahagún
+French Way from Burgos to Sahagún

 Our goal is clear: encourage you to discover this wonderful stretch of the Way, full of history, infinite landscapes and unforgettable moments.

-Excellent infrastructure:: This section is ideal for both first-time pilgrims and experienced walkers.
+Excellent infrastructure: This section is ideal for both first-time pilgrims and experienced walkers.
 You will find good signage, quality accommodations, rest areas, pharmacies and restaurants at each stage.
 Everything is prepared so you can focus on enjoying the Camino.

-A journey through history:: From the majestic city of Burgos to the medieval town of Sahagún, this route is full of architectural jewels, many dating back to medieval times.
+A journey through history: From the majestic city of Burgos to the medieval town of Sahagún, this route is full of architectural jewels, many dating back to medieval times.
 Cathedrals, churches, monasteries and castles blend with rural landscapes that have witnessed centuries of pilgrimages.

 Information on the Camino de Santiago route from Burgos to Sahagún

 The section of the French Way between Burgos and Sahagún is one of the most valued by pilgrims who wish to enjoy a route with great cultural heritage, good services and infinite landscapes of the Castilian plateau.
-Throughout its 120 km, you will discover historical villages, medieval architecture and an authentic pilgrimage experience.
+Throughout its 125 km, you will discover historical villages, medieval architecture and an authentic pilgrimage experience.

 This tour is ideal for both beginners and experienced walkers.
 Its layout, of moderate difficulty, crosses cereal fields, gentle hills and lovely towns like Carrión de los Condes or Castrojeriz, to end in the monumental Sahagún.
 A balanced route that combines nature, history and gastronomy.